Remember the infamous Brady Bunch? The hit series revolved around the trials and tribulations of two parents moving in, who had children of their own.

 This will help keep a familiar tone to your living situation for your child, and this will not make everything feel so intense, and the child will not dread this kind of change.

 Be sure to really find comfort within your loved ones and experience this journey together.
 There is a lot of information on the internet that can be researched, and what you are going through is probably something similar to what a friend or family member has gone through.
-Consult with them to gain advice and find comfort when you believe something is becoming too complicated.
+Consult with them to gain advice and comfort when you believe something is becoming too complicated.